-Through his productions, DJ sets and record labels, Midland's output comes across as unassuming and surprising in equal measure, at once subtle, refined and totally raucous.
+Through his productions, DJ sets and record labels, Midland's output comes across as unassuming and surprising in equal measure, subtle, refined and totally raucous.

-The only takeaway from these accolades is that Midland is a man still very much exploring and honing his craft, and one of the key reasons that his ascent has never felt forced or manufactured.
+The only takeaway from these accolades is that Midland is a man still exploring and honing his craft and one of the key reasons his ascent has never felt forced or manufactured.